 Marketing, as a function and a basis for business growth, continues to be an elusive factor in corporate success.
-A fast-moving marketplace and shifts in technology mean that most well-known and admired marketing campaigns succeeded in a totally different society and culture.
-Setting appropriate budgets, choosing the right integrated marketing mix and measuring the return on investment of different marketing programmes remains a perennial problem for most managers.
+Fast-moving marketplaces and shifts in technology mean that most well-known and admired marketing campaigns succeeded in a totally different society and culture.
+Setting appropriate budgets, choosing the right integrated marketing mix and measuring the return on investment of different marketing programmes remains a perennial problem for many Marketing Managers.

-In Adding Value to Marketing, the author examines the various challenges facing marketers today, from socio-cultural and demographic changes to market saturation, and the need for more segmented, targeted and cost-effective marketing policies.
-This book describes the techniques that will help marketing managers and executive and financial controllers to focus on reducing costs and adding value by: recognizing the changing dynamics of the global marketplace; budgeting for campaigns more effectively using techniques such as Activity Based Costing; transforming the marketing department from the revenue centre to a profit centre structure; and redefining the 4 Ps of your business- Product, Price, Place and Promotion- and examining whether they make sense in terms of your customer profile.
+Adding Value to Marketing examines the various challenges facing marketers today, from socio-cultural and demographic changes to market saturation, and the need for more segmented, targeted and cost-effective marketing policies.
+This book describes the techniques that will help Marketing Managers, Executives and Financial Controllers to focus on reducing costs and instead add value by: recognizing the changing dynamics of the global marketplace; budgeting for campaigns more effectively using techniques such as Activity Based Costing; transforming the marketing department from a revenue centre to a profit centre structure; and redefining the 4 Ps of your business- Product, Price, Place and Promotion- to examine whether they make sense in terms of your customer profile.